kasseychang/kasseychang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
-I am Katherine "Kassey" Chang.
-I study Linguistics and Computer Science at Columbia University.
+I am Kassey Chang.
+I studied Linguistics and Computer Science at Columbia University.